Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models: Introduction

 The rest of this paper is organized as follows.
-In \secref{basic}, we introduce basic definitions and concepts of UFMs. \secref{challenge} highlights the unique challenges involved in building UFMs. \secref{overview} delves into existing studies on UFMs, categorized into language-based models, vision-based models, time series-based models, trajectory-based models, geovector-based models, multimodal models, and other models. \secref{solution} presents a prospective framework for building versatile UFMs. \secref{application} discusses UFMs' promising applications in different urban domains.
+In \secref{basic}, we introduce basic definitions and concepts of UFMs. \secref{challenge} highlights the unique challenges involved in building UFMs. \secref{overview} delves into existing studies on UFMs, categorized into language-based models, vision-based models, time series-based models, trajectory-based models, geovector-based models, multimodal models, and other models. \secref{solution} presents a prospective framework for building versatile UFMs. \secref{dataset} summarizes existing benchmarks and datasets related to UFMs. \secref{application} discusses UFMs' promising applications in different urban domains.
 Finally, we conclude this paper in \secref{conclusion}.